jensendarren/Decentralized-Property-Ownership-Product/README.md

 The trading activity for the KHPT tokens can be viewed in the [OpenSea Activity Log](https://rinkeby.opensea.io/activity/kh-property-token) for the _KH_PROPERTY_TOKEN Stream_.

+### Issue Reporting

+If you experience with bugs or need further improvement, please create a new issue under [Issues](https://github.com/jensendarren/Udacity-Blockchain-Capstone/issuess).

+### Contributing to the Decentralized Property Ownership Product!

+Pull requests are very welcome.
+Before submitting a pull request, please make sure that your changes are well tested.
+Pull requests without tests will not be accepted.
+In this project we currently use Truffle Tests (Mocha JS / Chai JS).

+### Authors

+This **Decentralized Property Ownership Product** application was developed as part of the Blockchain Nanodegree with [Udacity](http://www.udacity.com) and [Darren Jensen](https://www.linkedin.com/in/jensendarren1/).

+### License

+This **Decentralized Property Ownership Product** application is released under [AGPL](http://www.gnu.org/licenses/agpl-3.0-standalone.html)

+### Disclaimer

+This application is part of a _project assignment_ and is most definitely __not__ suitable for Production use! :)

 # Project Resources

 * [Remix - Solidity IDE](https://remix.ethereum.org/)